Long Division Calculator – with Steps to Solve

 The next step is to multiply the divisor by the digit just added to the quotient.
 Write the result below the digit in the dividend.

-This step forms the next part of the equation for the next step.
+This step forms the part of the expression for the next step.

 Step Four: Subtract

-Now, add a minus sign “-” before the number added in the previous step and draw a line below it to form a subtraction equation.
+Now, add a minus sign “-” before the number added in the previous step and draw a line below it to form a subtraction expression.

 Continuing the example above, add a “-” before the “4” and a subtraction line below it.

-Now that you have a subtraction problem created, it’s time to solve it.
+Now that you have created a subtraction problem, it’s time to solve it.

 If the long division problem has a dividend that is a single digit, then hooray, you’re done!
-The remaining number that is the result of the subtraction problem is the remainder, and the number above the dividend is the solved quotient.
+The remaining number that is the result of the subtraction problem is the remainder, and the number above the dividend is the whole number quotient.

 If more digits are remaining in the dividend, then proceed to the next step.